 Hindu Kush is an original landrace indica strain that hasn't changed much since it was discovered.
 Forming the basis of many notable strains such as OG Kush, Hindu Kush is a heavy-hitting indica that creates a relaxing, full-body high that lasts longer than average.
 It is characterized by a musty, earthy scent, and punctuated with hints of spice and pine.
-It has numerous medical applications including pain relief and is loved by recreational users for its intense stony high.
-The true Hindu Kush is very difficult to find, but it’s an instant hit for those who manage to get their hands on it.
+The true Hindu Kush is very difficult to find, but it's an instant hit for those who manage to get their hands on it.

 Overview of Hindu Kush

 As one of the original indicas, Hindu Kush has a beautiful dense structure.
 This strain produces picture perfect, large buds of a medium green muted by silvery trichomes.
 Look for an abundance of bright orange pistils, and occasionally highlights of purple.
 This purple phenotype is the result of the compound anthocyanin producing pigment due to cold exposure, and it's something special to witness.
 Although the buds of Hindu Kush are sticky and silvered, this strain does not produce much THC.
 Most tests register in the realm of 15-20% THC content.

 Hindu Kush is high in the terpene humulene, which is also found in certain hops, and sage.
 Caryophyllene gives this strain its complex spicy aroma, which includes notes of pine and sandalwood atop an earthy base.
 The most striking part of Hindu Kush's smell and appearance is the amount of resin it produces.
 As a result, the smoke from this strain is harsher than most, and can elicit a hearty cough from even experienced smokers.